irregularchat/pdf-automator/README.md

 You will be prompted to select columns to include in each split CSV file and to name each split CSV file.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request on GitHub.

+### Pull Request Process
+1. Fork the repository
+2. Create a new branch (`git checkout -b feature` OR graphically in your git client)
+3. Make changes
+4. Commit your changes (`git commit -am 'Add/FIXED new feature'` OR graphically in your git client)
+5. Push to the branch (`git push origin feature`)
+6. Create a new Pull Request